Improve Surfing Paddling – How to Boost Power and Endurance

 2. Mobility and joint health of the Upper Body.

-Make sure your thoracic spine and shoulders can move properly.
-Hours of paddling, producing force, and taking a joint through a large range of motion will tear things apart and create low level inflammation if a joint is out of ideal alignment.
-Make sure you can move well through your thoracic spine and shoulder girdle.
+Hours of paddling, producing force, and taking a joint through a large range of motion will tear your shoulder apart and create low level inflammation if a joint is out of ideal alignment.

-Most desk-jockey surfers are exceptionally stiff through these two areas.
 Read about thoracic spine movement here: Surfers Shoulders Thoracic Mobility Drills And check out the video below for a series of upper body stretches.

-FOR MORE INFO ON STRETCHING, MOBILITY, & RESTORING FLEXIBILITY CHECK OUT STRETCHES FOR SURFERS
+FOR MORE INFO ON STRETCHING, MOBILITY, & RESTORING FLEXIBILITY CHECK OUT STRETCHES FOR SURFERS 2.0

 3. Back Extensor Endurance.

 Think of a paddling posture, chest up, head high, a nice arch to the back.
-Don’t be one of those “turtle” dudes who can’t extend the spine.

 Part of this is having adequate mobility as mentioned above, but it’s also about having the necessary work capacity and aerobic endurance in the back extensor muscles.

 If you don’t have adequate strength and endurance through your back muscles, fatigue, spasm, and ache aren’t too far away.
-This can be achieved through various “core” training movements that hit the posterior chain muscles (glutes, hamstrings, spinal erectors).

 Hold these movements for long periods of time with short rest periods to specifically build up the work capacity of these muscles.